Zeus Network zBTC (ZBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zeus Network zBTC Historical Price

-According to the latest data gathered on Zeus Network zBTC live price page, the current price of Zeus Network zBTC is 84,418USD.
-The circulating supply of Zeus Network zBTC(ZBTC) is 83.29 ZBTC , giving it a market capitalization of $7.03M.
+According to the latest data gathered on Zeus Network zBTC live price page, the current price of Zeus Network zBTC is 83,601USD.
+The circulating supply of Zeus Network zBTC(ZBTC) is 83.50 ZBTC , giving it a market capitalization of $6.99M.

 In the past month, Zeus Network zBTC has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that ZBTC could witness further price changes in the near future.